davesque/thought.place/posts/objects/2017/7/22/pagerank.md

 Concretely, in equation 4, we begin our random walker on page 1 (state 1) by choosing an initial state vector with 1 as its first element as seen on the right-hand side.
-After the matrix-vector multiplication, we see that the 1 has become the second element on the left-side.
+After the matrix-vector multiplication, we see that the 1 has become the second element on the left-hand side.
 This means that our walker ended up on page 2 after one "random" step.^[In this case, it was not exactly random since page 1 links to page 2 and nothing else.]
 Let's see what happens if we continue this process.
 We now have a new state vector $\mathbf{s}_1$.
-We feed
-$\mathbf{s}_1$ back into the transition equation to get the next state vector
+We multiply $\mathbf{s}_1$ with the transition matrix to get the next state vector $\mathbf{s}_2$:
-$\mathbf{s}_2$:

 \begin{align*}
   \B{s}_2 &= T \B{s}_1 \\